thycotic/alm-docs/alm-admin/alerts.md

 ## Webhooks

+ALM allows Users with **Webhook Permissions** to set up custom integrations using webhooks.

+### Creating a Webhook

+To create a webhook:

 <table>
 <tr valign="top">
 <td>

-ALM allows Users with **Webhook Permissions** to set up custom integrations using webhooks.
-To create a webhook:
 1. Navigate to **Alert Settings** and click **Webhooks**.
 1. In the upper right-hand corner, click **Create Webhook** to bring up the **Add Webhook** window.
 1. Enter a description of the webhook.